and3rn3t/matter/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Find and use external api
-- Render data on page
+- Allow users to explore others' profile pages and sign up for their own
-- Allow user to interact with the page
+- Permit users to post profile pictures on their page
+- Use Users and Posts models to show profiles and user's posts to others
+- Connect application to a PostgreSQL backend database

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Enable secure login and browsing via encrypted passwords and JWT
+- Allow users to join groups and make posts to groups to which they belong

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.